top of page

-A Real Witch will have a Decent Reputation
+1.A Real Witch will have a Good Reputation & Plenty of Experience

-When looking for a genuine spellcaster, checking out their reputation is priority.
-Aim high, but don't expect perfection!
-Nobody selling any kind of service, whether it is to do with spellcasting or something else, is ever going to have 100% positive feedback for their magic spell services, so don't set the bar THAT high when seeking out a genuine spellcaster.
-That's an impossible service standard to hold anyone against, in any field.
-Disgruntled customers and some negative reviews for magic spells are to be expected, even for a real witch.
-You need to also bear in mind that there is, unfortunately, a chance of some such reviews being entirely fabricated, devised by some unscrupulous individual in a similar field who has a vendetta against the other spellcaster, or who just wants to tarnish the reputation of others who offer magic spells in order to drive business away from rivals in their field.
+Where "review scores" are concerned, aim high, but don't expect perfection!
+Nobody selling any kind of service, whether it is to do with spellcasting or something else, is ever going to have 100% positive feedback for their services.
+It's also worth recognizing that there is, unfortunately, a chance of some negative reviews being fabricated, written by some unscrupulous individual in a similar field who has a vendetta against the other spellcaster, or who just wants to tarnish the reputation of others who offer magick spells in order to drive business away from rivals in their field.
 Yes, this is a thing, especially on the infamous website called The Ripoff Report.
 Anyone can post anything on there, it's not regulated in any way and legal efforts have been underway for a long time to get the site taken down - to no avail, as yet.
 Do not rely on sites like that when seeking out a genuine witch, as the reviews are often fabricated.
+The same goes for Reddit threads dicussing spellcasters; I could set up a fake account right now, posing as a customer, and stir up contention targetting a competitor.

 DO look for a good cross section of information about the spellcaster's services.